Lancelot-Grail Cycle: Post-Vulgate Cycle

-The Vulgate Cycle was soon afterwards subject to a major revision during the 1230s, in which much was left out and much added.
-In the resulting far-shorter Post-Vulgate Cycle, also known as the Roman du Graal, Lancelot is no longer the central character.
-The Post-Vulgate omits almost all of the Lancelot Proper, and consequently most of Lancelot and Guinevere's content, instead focusing on the Grail Quest.
-It also borrows characters and episodes from the first version of the Prose Tristan (1220), making Tristan one of the main characters.
+The Vulgate Cycle was soon afterwards subject to a major revision during the 1230s, in which much was left out, much changed, and much added.
+The resulting far-shorter Post-Vulgate Cycle, also known as the Roman du Graal, omits almost all of the Lancelot Proper (except these included in some incomplete surviving fragments, including the French La Folie Lancelot), and consequently most of Lancelot and Guinevere's content, instead focusing on the Grail Quest.
+It also borrows characters and episodes from the first version of the Prose Tristan (1220).

+The Post-Vulgate was much less successful than its predecessor and its original form today only exists in fragments.
+It was reconstructed mostly from foreign (i.e. non-French) translations, as well as the second version of the Prose Tristan (1240) that seems to have been in turn greatly influenced by the Post-Vulgate.